-- Organizing a SeaPerch Club/Team—we will get you started in forming a SeaPerch club or team.
-Covering topics such as startup costs, school teams and 4-H clubs, safety, finding local sponsors, general resources and competition details.
+- Organizing a SeaPerch Club/Team – we will get you started in forming a SeaPerch club or team.
+Covering startup costs, school teams and 4-H clubs, safety, finding local sponsors, general resources and competition details.

-- Participants will build a SeaPerch kit to you in pairs, and then receive instructions and a part list to help you build them with your group.
+- Participants will build a SeaPerch kit during the workshop in pairs, and then receive instructions and a part list to help you build them with your group.